mefuller/AbInitioUtilities/README.md

 At some point I hope to package this in a way that the folder structure can just be copied somewhere in the Python path and everything will "just work", but I'm not quite there yet.
 For now, make sure the contents of this folder are in the path and that should be acceptable.

-Finally, as a convention, files with no extension are intended to be command line executables (with files supplied as input arguments) and python functions utilized in those executables (and also available for inclusion in other scripts or tools) are properly named and appended with '.py'.

 Happy (transition state) hunting,

 Mark E. Fuller